Battery is dead Inspection

 How this system works:

 Car batteries are crucial things – they’re responsible for providing the charge to turn over the ignition and crank the engine.
 Batteries operate based on a chemical reaction – acid and lead in the battery create a chemical reaction, which is then turned into an electric charge and stored in charging plates within the battery itself.

 When you turn the ignition switch, several things happen, but all of them require voltage from the battery.
-When the ignition is switched to on, electricity is sent to the main relay, and from there to the fuel pump (which sends gasoline to the engine for ignition), and the car’s computer.
-The battery also produces electricity to feed the spark plugs, which ignite the fuel, and turn your car’s starter, which is responsible for actually turning the engine over and essentially jump-starting the combustion process.
+When the ignition is switched on, electricity is sent to the main relay, and from there to the fuel pump (which sends gasoline to the engine for ignition), and the car’s computer.
+The battery also produces electricity to feed the spark plugs, ignite the fuel, and turn your car’s starter, which is responsible for turning the engine over and essentially jump-starting the combustion process.
 If your battery is dead, none of those things will happen.
 Depending on the amount of “juice” left in the battery, you may have just enough power to turn on a few dash lights, or you may not even have enough for that.

 Common reasons for this to happen:

 - Dead Battery: Batteries have a finite lifespan.
 Most last five years or so, while other batteries are heavy-duty and rated for more than this.
 All will eventually die and need to be replaced.
 This is a normal part of vehicle maintenance, and your battery, starter and alternator should be tested regularly to ensure that you’re not stuck on the side of the road with a dead battery.

 - Car Lights Left On: With the advent of smarter automotive technology, this has become rarer, but it still occurs.
 If your car’s lights don’t have an automatic shutoff feature, they’ll stay on unless you physically turn them off.
 If this happens and the engine isn’t running, they’ll pull power straight from the battery, eventually killing it.